 The huppah with its four corner poles is often held up by four friends or family members, who have been specially asked by the couple.
 It may be in a synagogue, in a hotel, in a home, or in an outdoor setting.
 The particular ceremony beneath the huppah varies widely today among Orthodox, Modern Orthodox, Conservative, Reform, Reconstructionist, and Renewal traditions.
 A rabbi officiates the ceremony and is usually the first to stand under the huppah, where he or she greets the couple, who often walk to the huppah in procession with their parents.
 If one of the parents is deceased, a candle might be carried in his or her memory and among families of Holocaust survivors, candles might be carried in memory of the wider extended family that would have been present for this celebration.
 In many weddings, the parents and sometimes the siblings of the couple stand around the huppah during the wedding ceremony itself, as if to emphasize the intersecting family circles into which the couple is entering.

 The ceremony begins with blessings over a glass of wine, from which the wedding partners each take a sip.
 Historically, the wedding formula is recited by the groom as he presents a ring to the bride: “Be sanctified to me with this ring in accordance with the law of Moses and Israel.”
-In some traditions today, both wedding partners give rings to one another and recite this blessing, and the couple may also decide to write their own vows and recite them under the huppah.
+In some traditions today, both wedding partners give rings to each other and recite this blessing, and the couple may also decide to write their own vows and recite them under the huppah.
 In a traditional wedding, the ketubah is read aloud and presented to the bride.
 Often the rabbi will take a few minutes under the huppah to address the bride and groom directly.
 The rites conclude with seven traditional blessings, and the wedding partners sip again from the cup of wine.

 At the very end of the ceremony, there is another custom almost universal in Jewish marriages: the groom breaks a glass underfoot, symbolizing the destruction of the Temple, and reminding the couple and all present that there will be both good and bad times in a marriage.
 The glass, carefully wrapped in a cloth napkin, shatters—a moment’s intrusion of the world’s reality into the happy flow of events.
 Then shouts of congratulation are in order: “Mazel tov!
 Mazel tov!”—literally “Good Luck!”—used in this and in other scenarios to convey “Congratulations!”